mroswell/web/README.md

     ]
 }
 ```
-- Run `make modify-text` to fixe and update all strings.
+- Run `make modify-text` to fix and update all strings.

-## To fixe text on multiple files:
+## To fix text on multiple files:

-The file `clean_translation_tags.json` is used by gsheet import to clean tags used to translate, or fixe translation errors for all the files.
+The file `clean_translation_tags.json` is used by gsheet import to clean tags used to translate, or fix translation errors for all the files.
 ```
 {
     "error": "NOTRANSLATE_",
-    "fixe": ""
+    "fix": ""
 }
 ```
-- Run `make gsheet` to fixe and update `outputs` folder.
+- Run `make gsheet` to fix and update `outputs` folder.

 ## Deployment